Easy to read in direct sunlight

 Unlike the Sony SmartBand Talk SWR30 smart-watch the pebble has no speaker, it is pretty inconspicuous while you are wearing it, as it will only alert you by vibrating.
 Don’t expect the pre-installed alarm to wake you up if you sleep like a big stone.

-Speaking of alarm, Pebble Steel allows you to set multiple alarms and set duration for snooze, which is pretty handy in our opinion.
+Speaking of alarm, Pebble Steel allows you to set multiple alarms and set the duration for snooze, which is pretty handy in our opinion.

 In addition to the alarm, Steel also comes with a music playback function already installed by default.
 The music controls are a bit iffy though.
 Some apps like Pandora will work just fine, while others will show the dreaded “music not found”.